Which are the 5 skills you need to match any data science job description?

 This is why, once again, we did our research diligently and drew up a list of the 5 most important skills required in data science job descriptions.
 We looked into LinkedIn, Glassdoor, and Indeed in search of the 50 hottest offers out there.
 Then, we analyzed their common traits to outline the big picture.

 Just scroll down and in a few short minutes you will have all the information (and, hopefully, reassurance) you need.

-5 Skills You Need To Land Any Data Science Job
+What 5 Skills Do You Need To Land Any Data Science Job?

 Data Storytelling Skills